Creative play: why it’s important for toddler learning and development

 - express her thoughts, experiences or ideas.

-Toddlers like to listen.
-They also love to get involved in music play.
+Toddlers like to listen and observe.
+They also love to get involved in music and sound play.
 They’ll often start singing to themselves while they’re involved in other play activities.
-Toddlers also enjoy banging on drums, and making sounds using real or home-made instruments.

 Songs and music play are good forms of self-expression.

 Singing encourages your toddler to use words and helps develop her memory.
-Because her memory isn’t fully developed, she’ll be able to remember only a few words at a time.
-She can put actions to the words as you sing them, though, and add in the words she remembers.
+Because her memory isn’t fully developed, she can remember only a few words at a time.
+But she can put actions to the words as you sing them, and add in the words she remembers.

 Learning and development through dance

-In fact, lots of things are going through your toddler’s mind while he’s dancing.
-He’s exploring fantasies, thoughts and feelings about music and his environment.
+In fact, lots of things are going through your toddler’s mind while she’s dancing.
+She’s exploring fantasies, thoughts and feelings about music and her environment.

 Dance helps your child develop gross motor skills, as well as hand-eye coordination.

-You can encourage this by getting your child to walk, balance, jump, gallop and hop in response to music or chanted words.
-It doesn’t matter whether she keeps in time to the music, or follows any set movements – the activity is the most important thing.
+Your child’s dancing might involve walking, balancing, jumping, galloping and hopping in response to music or chanted words.
+It doesn’t matter whether he keeps time to the music or follows set movements – experiencing sounds and movement is the most important thing.